HomeESA by StateESA Letter Washington

 What Your Washington ESA Letter Includes

 Our Washington-licensed mental health professionals serve renters across the state — from the capital, Olympia, to its largest city, Seattle, plus Seattle, Spokane, Tacoma and Bellevue and every community in between.
-Whether you are signing a new lease, renewing an existing one, or moving into student housing, a current letter keeps your housing protections in place.
+Whether you’re signing a new lease, renewing an existing one, or moving into student housing, a current letter keeps your housing protections in place.

 Who Qualifies for an Emotional Support Animal in Washington?